scalajeremy/Jekyll-workshop/6_action.md

 ---
 ```

 We're still missing the date, BUT, Jekyll have put it in the path file, so it's correct, but it's only use the day, not the hour.
 If you need to put more posts on the same day, it could be a bit tricky to show them in the correct order.
 If you need to override the date, you can specify a metafield "date" and put it exactly like in the Frontmatter we did earlier.
+When you do that, Jekyll-admin add two buttons to select more easily a date and hour.

 ## Add a page